kubeflow/website/content/en/docs/components/kfserving/webapp.md

 ### Listing

 The main page of the app provides a list of all the InferenceServices that are deployed in the selected Namespace.
-The frontend periodiaclly polls the backend for the latest state of InferenceServices.
+The frontend periodically polls the backend for the latest state of InferenceServices.

 <img src="../pics/webapp-list.png" alt="Models web app main page">